Mark Kheirallah: Newtown Jets

 In 2013, Kheirallah joined the Kurri Kurri Bulldogs in the Newcastle Rugby League.
 He played in the Bulldogs' Grand Final loss to the Western Suburbs Rosellas before returning to Toulouse in France.

 In April 2014, Kheirallah played in Toulouse Olympique's Lord Derby Cup Final win over AS Carcassonne, scoring 3 tries, kicking 6 goals and winning the Man of the Match award in the game.

-In June 2014, Kheirallah joined the Wyong Roos in the New South Wales Cup.
+In June 2014, Kheirallah joined the Wyong Roos in the NSW Cup.
 He again returned to France following his spell with Wyong, playing for Toulouse in their inaugural League 1 season in 2016 where he finished as the competition's top points scorer and was nominated for the league's player of the year.

 After qualifying on residency, Kheirallah was included in France's squad for the 2017 World Cup.

 On 10 October 2021, he played for Toulouse in their victory over Featherstone in the Million Pound Game which saw the club promoted to the Super League for the first time in their history.

 On 16 March 2022 his contract with Toulouse was terminated for gross misconduct.

+Featherstone Rovers

-On 27th March 2022 Featherstone announced that they had signed Kheirallah.
+On 27 March 2022 Featherstone announced that they had signed Kheirallah.

 On 28 May 2022, he played for Featherstone in their 2022 RFL 1895 Cup final loss against Leigh.